 Is a Fire Pit Kit worth it?

-Whether you plan to update an existing fire pit or build your own from the ground up, a burner kit will have your fire burning bright within a short afternoon.
+Whether you plan to update an existing fire pit or build your own from the ground up, a burner kit will have your fire burning bright within a short time.
 It is a simple, quick, and extremely worthwhile project; still, flames are dangerous, metals corrode, and prices vary widely.
 Be pragmatic and avoid buyer’s regret by considering these 5 essential factors before taking the plunge into the DIY fire pit world.

 - 1.Fuel Source